 While there is no magic cure for arthritis, keeping your dog at a healthy weight and avoiding weekend warrior syndrome (exercising your dog hard on the weekends and not at all during the week) are two simple things you can do to lower the risk and acceleration of the disease.
 If your veterinarian does diagnose your dog with arthritis, TopDog Health offers a host of resources to help you and your pup cope, including 3 stretches for arthritic dogs, do’s and don’ts of exercising an arthritic dog, and foods to avoid if your dog has arthritis.

 If your dog has been diagnosed with arthritis, it is paramount to add a joint supplement to their diet.
-TopDog also has one of the most complete joint supplements on the market featuring patented uptake enhancers that help your dog’s body absorb the nutrients more effectively.
-Another easy add to your dog’s diet that will improve your their symptoms is Flexerna Omega, a potent natural anti-inflammatory which is 300% more effective than fish oil.
+TopDog also has one of the most complete joint supplements on the market featuring patented absorption enhancers that help your dog’s body absorb nutrients more effectively.
+Another easy addition to your dog’s diet that will improve their symptoms is Flexerna Omega, a potent natural anti-inflammatory that is 300x more effective than fish oil.

 The mere mention of hip dysplasia has the ability to strike fear into the hearts of many dog owners, and not without reason.
 This painful joint condition can drastically reduce your beloved pet’s quality of life, causing limping, general stiffness or slowing down, reluctance to go on walks, etc.